jareware/flotate/README.md

 [![Build Status](https://travis-ci.org/jareware/flotate.svg?branch=master)](https://travis-ci.org/jareware/flotate)

+.

+.

+.

+.

+.

+**IMPORTANT NOTE:** As of Flow 0.4.0, [the `flotate` syntax has been merged upstream into Flow itself](http://flowtype.org/blog/2015/02/20/Flow-Comments.html), rendering this preprocessor unnecessary.
+Thanks to everyone who showed interest and support!

+.

+.

+.

+.

+.

 ## Introduction

 [Flow](http://flowtype.org/) implements many useful type checks, but also requires you to opt into a custom JavaScript syntax.
 This in turn makes it hard to use many other useful tools (such as linters, preprocessors, etc) which assume standards compliant JavaScript.
 So instead of writing: